2KAbhishek/tmux-tea/README.md

 #### input position

-You can set the **input position** to "default", "reverse", or "reverse-list":
+You can set the **input position** to "default", "reverse" or "reverse-list", default is "reverse".

 ```tmux
 set -g @tea-layout "reverse"